joshuapack/TitleCaseFirefoxAddon/README.md

 - Access browser tabs (This is to allow context menu to make changes to highlighted text)

 Note: Please do not post bugs or problems in review as I will actively fix them.

+3.1.4 Bug Fix
+- Fixed bug where sometimes the ALT shortcut works and sometimes it doesn't
+- Removed Context Menu CheckBox and replaced it to go to options page

 3.1.3 Bug Fix
 - A user sent a bug in where there was an issue with hyphens and quotes when using TitleCase.
 This has been fixed.